-Since you’ve most probably already got some felt at home, you might just as well make felt letters, they will engage toddlers and especially preschoolers for quite a while!
-Let me give you an idea how to make a DIY felt board and SIMPLE felt letters for your kid.
+This post contains affiliate links.
+Thanks for your support.
+Since you’ve most probably already got some felt at home, you might just as well make felt letters.
+They will engage toddlers and especially preschoolers for quite a while!
 I’ve added a visual presentation of various felt materials towards the end of the post, hoping you get a better picture of what kind of felt to choose for the letters.
-Have a look!

 how to make felt letters

 Get a large piece of thick felt and attach it to a vertical surface.
 Yes, as simple as that 🙂

 An A3-size will do just fine if you are short of space, but if you can, go for a larger one.
 As for thickness, I used 3-millimeter felt.
 A 2-millimeter will be OK, too.
 Now, the easiest way to attach it?
 I put 2 tiny pieces of self-adhesive velcro onto the kitchen cabinet door.
 They hold the felt board perfectly and are easy to remove when I need the space for something else (Yes, you get pretty creative with the multi-purpose space usage when living in an apartment 😉

 - a large piece of 2 or 3 mm thick felt (A3 or larger)